The Color Purple

 Shug and Mr. ______ commence with their biblical relations and Celie does not mind.
 Celie is more attracted to Shug than her husband.
 She and Shug find Nettie's letters together in a trunk of He.
 Despite that Mr. ______ and Shug have had three children together...
 "But what was good tween us must have been nothing but bodies, she say.
 Cause I don't know the Albert that don't dance, can't hardly laugh, never talk bout nothing, beat you and hid your sister Nettie's letters.
 Who he?"

 Nettie cares for Celie's children.
 And they continue to write each other though, for some reason they don't receive each other's letters.
 Celie gets a telegram saying Nettie's ship was destroyed by a German mine and that Nettie is probably dead.
-But Celie does not believe it and the two write each other anyway.
+But Celie does not believe it and the two write each other regardless.
 Celie finds from her sister that their father is not really their biological father, though this should not lessen in any manner his crimes toward Celie.

 They are all eventually reunited as a family.
 And though they are older now, Celie does not feel old.
 "And us so happy.
 Matter of fact, I think this is the youngest us ever felt."
 And so is the last statement of The Color Purple, which I do not think represents domestic violence accurately.
 I've never been given bruises by a man, but with true abuse, the violence just usually never ends.
 And there is really nothing to learn from it or gain from it.
 Abuse is actually pretty boring in the sense, that there is nothing new about it to the world.
 And that in the end the man who rapes Celie when she is 14 is not actually related by blood to her, should not devalue the horror that a father took advantage of his child in such a manner.

 I really loved reading this book for its themes related to education, connections as family, the reality of sexual relations, and the victory of independence in the face of abuse.
-Maybe the ending is a matter of triumphing as a family over abuse, but in doing so it also seems to excuse the inexcusable somewhat.
+Maybe the ending is a matter of triumphing as a family over violence, but in doing so it also seems to excuse the inexcusable somewhat.
 It is as if the author is mocking Shakespeare's, "All's well that ends well."

 My favorite part is in the middle of the story, when Celie is talking to Shug about the world and God's perspective.
 Shug says, "I think it pisses God off if you walk by the color purple in a field somewhere and don't notice it."
 I think the real point is not whether it all ties together happily in the end, but whether or not a person notices the color purple as a gift from God, wherever they happen to go.